How to Avoid “Traffic Cop” Parenting

 Involve Kids In the Solution

 You might even take a problem-solving approach to a relational problem such as an angry response when asked to leave the video game to come to dinner.
 “Son, we have a problem.
 I’ve noticed that you have a tendency to be angry and grunt at me when I ask you to leave the video game and do something else.
 That’s a problem.
 I’ll know if you’re mature enough to play video games if you have a good response when interrupted.
 Before you start playing the video game today, I’d like you to develop a plan for when I interrupt you that’s more gracious.
 I’d like to know what you’re going to say to yourself and then what you’re going to say to me.”
-By getting the child involved in the solution, children are more apt to process the issues on a heart level.
+By balancing firmness with relationship and getting the child involved in the solution, children are more apt to process the issues on a heart level.

 It can be painful to wait for a five-year-old to try to decide which snack to eat, or torture to hear an eight-year-old talk about how she can’t find her favorite sweater.
 One mom said, “I can’t stand to watch my four-year-old tie his shoe.
 I just want to grab it and say, ‘Here, let me do it.’ ”